-The school Network Manager is responsible for ensuring full back ups of the Civica Finance System every 24 hours.
+The school IT & Facilities Operations Manager is responsible for ensuring full back ups of the HOGE 100 with Access Dimensions Finance System every 24 hours.
 Hard copies of the trial balances and system reconciliations are printed on a monthly basis.